pingplop/pingplop/README.md

 [![Twitter Badge](https://img.shields.io/badge/-@riipandi-1ca0f1?style=flat&labelColor=gray&logo=x&logoColor=white&link=https://twitter.com/riipandi)](https://twitter.com/riipandi)

 This is the open-source core of [Pingplop][pingplop-site], a server and website uptime monitoring solution.
-Pingplop is made in 🇮🇩 and hosted on multiple regions at [Fly.io][fly-regions].You can find an interactive demo of what the status page looks like [here][pingplop-demo].
+Pingplop is made in 🇮🇩 and hosted on multiple regions at [Fly.io][fly-regions].
+You can find an interactive demo of what the status page looks like [here][pingplop-demo].

 ## How does it work?